byzantinekitchen/blog/content/post/pineapplecurry.md

 ## Instructions

-Start with a huge pot, put some coconut oil in and add the garlic/shallots (a lot) until they're starting to fry.
-Add the turmeric/ginger/red curry paste, mix and so on.
-Add the potatoes/carrots/peppers and mix so that the spices are spread out properly, give it a bit of time for the flavour to absorb.
-Add the coconut milk so that the vegetables can boil (~ 3 400ml cans), soy sauce and pineapple, leave it until the vegetables are cooked (put a fork through a piece of potato).
-Add the tofu (I compress while I'm doing the rest so that it becomes firmer) and kale.
+Start with a huge pot, put some coconut oil in and add the garlic andshallots until they are starting to fry.
+Add the turmeric,ginger,red curry paste, and mix.
+Add the potatoes,carrots,peppers and mix so that the spices are spread out properly, give it a bit of time for the flavour to absorb.
+Add the coconut milk so that the vegetables can boil (~ 3 x 400ml cans), soy sauce and pineapple, leave it until the vegetables are cooked (put a fork through a piece of potato).
+Add the tofu and kale.

-For the quinoa, cook it in stock since it absorbs a lot of the liquid this actually makes a noticeable difference.
-The chickpeas I get canned and just put into the quinoa once it's ready, also leave the quinoa to rest for a bit once it's ready so that it absorbs as much of the stock as possible.
-Serve the curry on the quinoa and you can add coriander/lemon/peanuts.
+Cook the quinoa in stock since it absorbs a lot of the liquid this actually makes a noticeable difference.
+Put the chickpeas into the quinoa once it's ready, leave the quinoa to rest for a bit once it's ready so that it absorbs as much of the stock as possible.

+Serve the curry on the quinoa and add coriander, lemon and peanuts to taste.